-The Bachelor of Science degree in Family & Consumer Sciences provides for concentrations in Child Development, Fashion Merchandising, and Nutrition/Dietetics.
+The Bachelor of Science degree in Family & Consumer Sciences provides for concentrations in Child Development and Fashion Merchandising.

-The mission of the Division is to provide professional education in Family and Consumer Sciences, to provide complementary educational experiences for other disciplines, and to provide individuals opportunity for developing competencies that enhance the quality of life.
+The mission of the Division is to provide professional education in Family and Consumer Sciences, to provide complementary educational experiences for other disciplines, and to provide individuals an opportunity to develop competencies that enhance the quality of life.

 Student Association of Family & Consumer Sciences